Last Will and Testament

 Even life insurance proceeds do not escape this tax.
 While life insurance proceeds are not subject to income tax to the beneficiary when paid to a person as beneficiary, the total value of the proceeds is subject to estate tax in the estate of the person who died.

-Fortunately, the current "Unified Credit" of $5,120,000 still allows the majority of people in the United States to avoid paying estate taxes at death.
-However, as the value of personal residences grows, along with the value of IRA’s, pension and profit sharing plans, plus the value of automobiles and personal savings, plus the face value of life insurance, more and more people are learning that their estates will be subject to tax.
-As the law now stands, the Federal Estate Tax is set to be reduced to $1,000,000 in 2013 if the law stays as written.
+Fortunately, the current “Unified Credit” of $11,180,000 still allows the vast majority of people in the United States to avoid paying estate taxes at death.
+However, as the value of personal residences grows, along with the value of IRA’s, pension and profit sharing plans, plus the value of automobiles and personal savings, plus the face value of life insurance, some people are learning that their estates will be subject to tax.
+As the law now stands, the Federal Estate Tax is set to be reduced back down to $5,590,000 in 2026 if the law stays as written.

 We can help keep your hard earned assets in the hands of those you care about instead of allowing Uncle Sam to be a silent partner with your loved ones.